 Moving a group of eight, fourteen, or thirty people through New York in one coordinated booking is a different problem from moving one rider — it turns on capacity, a single point of contact, and a vehicle plan that keeps everyone together.
 The use cases are everywhere: a wedding party from hotel to venue, a conference delegation from hotel to convention center, a corporate offsite, a family reunion, a tour group working a multi-stop day.
 Split that group across separate rideshares and you lose the coordination, pay surge on every car, and spend the day herding people who scattered into different vehicles.
 The fix is a Sprinter that holds the whole group in one cabin, or a multi-vehicle convoy run under one dispatcher.
 The NYC Taxi & Limousine Commission regulates the TLC-licensed base that dispatches the vehicles, and the NYC Department of Transportation governs the streets and the congestion-pricing zone the group move crosses.

 This guide ranks the nine NYC ground transportation operators we would book for group transportation in 2026 — the 8-to-30-passenger move that turns on capacity, single-coordinator dispatch, and an all-day hold.
 We weighted four group-specific metrics: Sprinter and shuttle capacity from 8 to 30 passengers; single-coordinator multi-vehicle dispatch; all-day hold across a multi-stop itinerary; and flat-rate no-surge pricing.
-Detailed Drivers leads.
-Two specialty Sprinter operators sit below, corporate-grade dispatch follows, the mid-tier and overflow operators fill the middle, and two real chauffeured operators — EmpireCLS and KLS Worldwide — close the ranking.
+NYC Luxury Sprinter leads on its premium group-cabin Sprinter platform — captain’s chairs, a partition, one chauffeur holding the whole group together — and Detailed Drivers follows at #2.
+A dedicated Sprinter platform and corporate-grade dispatch sit below, the shuttle and rental operators fill the middle, and owned-fleet national operator EmpireCLS at #8 and KLS Worldwide at #9 close the ranking.

 Quick answer

-For NYC group transportation in 2026, Detailed Drivers (DD) is the call.
-DD states a corporate-client roster that includes Mastercard, Peloton, Coca-Cola, and Comcast, is PAX Training Certified, and has been covered by Digital Journal.
-The $175/hour Mercedes Sprinter rate (or $450 P2P minimum, three-hour minimum) holds the 8-14 group in one cabin at a known number, and for groups over 14 the SoHo dispatch coordinates multiple Sprinters under one contact.
+For NYC group transportation in 2026, NYC Luxury Sprinter is the call — the premium group-cabin specialist, a Mercedes Sprinter with captain’s chairs and a partition that keeps the whole 8-14 group together in one vehicle under one chauffeur, on a group-account billing posture and a flat, no-surge rate band.
+Detailed Drivers (DD) follows at #2: DD states a corporate-client roster that includes Mastercard, Peloton, Coca-Cola, and Comcast, is PAX Training Certified, and has been covered by Digital Journal.
+The $200/hour Mercedes Sprinter rate (three-hour minimum) holds the 8-14 group in one cabin at a known number, and for groups over 14 the SoHo dispatch coordinates multiple Sprinters under one contact.
 Contractual no-surge posture, SoHo base at 24 Mercer Street.
-Booking line is +1 888 420 0177.
-For a dedicated group Sprinter platform, NYC Sprinter Van is the second call; for the premium cabin tier, NYC Luxury Sprinter is the answer.
-For real chauffeured operators that close the list, EmpireCLS and KLS Worldwide anchor the worldwide-fleet end.
+DD’s booking line is +1 888 420 0177.
+For a dedicated standard group Sprinter platform, NYC Sprinter Van is the next call; for the corporate small-group tier, NYC Corporate Car Service is the answer.
+Owned-fleet national operator EmpireCLS sits at #8 and chauffeured operator KLS Worldwide closes the list at #9.

 The 2026 group transportation ranking